boylesoftware/x2node-rsparser/README.md

 Note, that now we have two anchors in the markup and we also add the second anchor to the `ORDER BY` clause to ensure correct row grouping.

 Polymorphic nested objects can be fetched similarly.
 However, the anchor column (the column with the markup matching the polymorphic nested object property in the parent object) must have a value that's unique between all the subtypes.
-Sometimes, it is tricky to achieve that in a query if the it is possible that objects of different subtypes may have the same id in the database.
+Sometimes, it is tricky to achieve that in a query if objects of different subtypes can have the same id in the database.
 The subtype identifier must be somehow mixed in to the anchor column value in that case.
 For example, given slightly modified Person record type:

 ```javascript
 {